 WARNING: Most people will limit their library to who they identify as (example: country guys only listening to country, hip hop guys avoiding The Beatles, etc.) – this is a mistake.
 You’re going to need the strength, wisdom and beauty from any source you can get it, and music is for everyone.
 Find the brilliance of each type of music and use it when you need it the most.
 Below is a little list of some cool songs that helped me fight through the darkness.

-* If you’re a veteran in need, please send me a message at dogfightDave@gmail.com and I’ll send you a pdf copy of my book ‘Dogfighting Depression’.
+* If you’re a veteran in need, please send me a message at dogfightDave@gmail.com and I’ll send you a free pdf copy of my book ‘Dogfighting Depression’.
 I put everything that actually worked for me inside, and ejected all the boring theory from people who don’t know what it’s like to be trapped in the black hole.
 You can fight and win, I promise you that is true.

 - Rage Against The Machine, Freedom: “…anger is a gift…” – if you think this, read this article